kkayachr/Locked-supply/README.md

 ---

-<p align="center"> Enables calculations of locked supply, circulating supply and total supply on directly on the blockchain!
+<p align="center"> Enables calculations of locked supply, circulating supply and total supply on directly on the blockchain
     <br>
 </p>